 Lipomas are characterized as small, hemispherical lumps that can be felt just under your dog's skin.
 The lump will likely feel somewhat soft and you will be able to move it a little, although it's important to keep in mind that firmer, stationary lipomas are also fairly common.

 Your vet will perform a fine needle aspiration, to suction out a sample of cells which will be examined under a microscope by a veterinary pathologist.
-If your pup's results are unclear, your vet may recommend a biopsy or histopathology in order to determine a more clear diagnosis of your pet's condition.
+If your pup's results are unclear, your vet may recommend a biopsy or histopathology to determine a more clear diagnosis of your pet's condition.

 What causes lipomas in dogs?